A synergy between nature and technology

 Habitat is a data-driven installation by Heleen Blanken with software developer NAIVI and sound artist Stijn van Beek, presented for the first time at Nxt Museum.
 The work translates 3D scans of organic artefacts from Leiden’s Naturalis Biodiversity Center into a game-like, meditative environment.
 These ever-mutating ‘digital worlds’, each accompanied by their own bespoke composition, are responsive to the movement of visitors and appear reflected and distorted in a body of water on the museum floor.

-Heleen Blanken is a mixed media artist and lives and works in Amsterdam.
+Heleen Blanken is an interdisciplinary artist and lives and works in Amsterdam.
 She is working across the media film, installation art scenography and sculpture.
 She holds a degree in Fine Arts from the Gerrit Rietveld Academy.

 Her artistic practice is influenced by the complex exchange between humanity and the natural environment, her artistic practice explores the different layers of our aesthetic perception of the natural world while defining traditional artistic dichotomies like the organic vs. artificial and analog vs. digital.
 In her work she raising questions on how we contemplate ideas of nature.